sbouii/kubernetes-ansible/README.md

 ## Usage

-In order to set up a kubernetes cluster across your plateform, start by checking out the role from Ansible galaxy:
+In order to set up a kubernetes master across your plateform, start by checking out the role from Ansible galaxy:
 ```bash
 ansible-galaxy install sbouii.kubernetes_ansible
 ```